zdharma-continuum/zinit/README.md

 ```

 # News

+* 22-06-2019
+  - New ice-mod `notify''` which will cause to display an under-prompt notification
+    when the plugin or snippet gets loaded.
+E.g.:

+    ```zsh
+    % zplugin ice wait"0" lucid notify"zdharma/null has been loaded"
+    % zplugin light zdharma/null
+    %
+    zdharma/null has been loaded
+    ```

+    In case of problems with the loading a warning message will be output:

+    ```zsh
+    % zplugin ice wait"0" lucid notify atload'return 7'
+    % zplugin light zdharma/null
+    %
+    notify: Plugin not loaded / loaded with problem, the return code: 7
+    ```

+    Refer to [Ice Modifiers](#ice-modifiers) section for a complete description.

 * 29-05-2019
   - Turbo-Mode, i.e. the `wait''` ice-mode now supports a suffix – the letter `a`, `b`
     or `c`.
 The meaning is illustrated by the following example: